 Last month, I wrote about the caregiver’s journey as they traverse the difficult terrain called mental illness.
-Mental illness is debilitating not only for the patient, but also for the caregiver.
+Mental illness is debilitating not only for the patient but also for the caregiver.
 It completely saps the family of its energy.

-Having experienced schizophrenia as well as bi polar disorder in the family, I can vouch for the fact that it leaves the victim as well as the people around completely fatigued.
+Having experienced schizophrenia as well as bipolar disorder in the family, I can vouch for the fact that it leaves the victim as well as the people around completely fatigued.
 The focus is wholly on the patient; their wellbeing, their medications, their sleep.
 Their peace and happiness being paramount, the family gives its all to the care of the patient.

 Sadly, though, this often leaves the caregivers with hardly any time to think about themselves.
 The kind of support they need during the stressful moments is equally, if not more, important.
-Finding a few peaceful moments just for themselves, or a change of scene, feels like a luxury they can hardly afford.
+Finding a few peaceful moments just for themselves, or a change of scene feels like a luxury they can hardly afford.

-It was during the first manic episode hubby suffered after our marriage that I realised how exhausting it can get for the family.
+It was during the first manic episode hubby suffered after our marriage that I realized how exhausting it can get for the family.
 And, how important it is to find some support for ourselves, for our wellbeing.

 It was also then that I learned about counselling for the caregiver.
-Dr. Anand Nadkarni, the psychiatrist who we have always consulted for my mom-in-law as well as hubby suggested I give myself some respite through counselling.
+Dr. Anand Nadkarni, the psychiatrist who we have always consulted for my mom-in-law as well as hubby suggested I give myself some respite through counseling.

-I can’t emphasise enough how helpful those sessions proved to be.
+I can’t emphasize enough how helpful those sessions proved to be.
 The therapist assigned to me encouraged me to talk–just talk all that passed through my mind.
 Be it anger, fear, frustration, hopelessness, sorrow–all she wanted was to give my emotions an outlet through my words.

 It felt like a dam had burst.
 I just let it all out to a person who simply held my hand and let me be.
-There was no fear of being judged, or reprimanded for entertaining all sorts of horrid thoughts, or saying things I shouldn’t have.
+There was no fear of being judged or reprimanded for entertaining all sorts of horrid thoughts or saying things I shouldn’t have.
 And, for all that she did for me, I will be ever so grateful, to her as well as to the good doctor.

 There is this fear in people that seeking therapy could mean “something is wrong with them”.
 A thought process that is so untrue!
 It’s really simple, you know.
-If you would seek help for a physical ailment, why wouldn’t you seek help if you found your mind suffering?
+If you would seek help for a physical ailment, why wouldn’t you seek help if you found your mental suffering?